lammps/lammps/doc/src/fix_adapt.rst

 If the atom parameter is *diameter* and per-atom density and per-atom mass are defined for particles (e.g. :doc:`atom_style granular
-<atom_style>`), then the mass of each particle is also changed when
+<atom_style>`), then the mass of each particle is, by default, also
-the diameter changes.
+changed when the diameter changes.
 The mass is set from the particle volume for 3d systems (density is assumed to stay constant).
 For 2d, the default is for LAMMPS to model particles with a radius attribute as spheres.
 However, if the atom parameter is *diameter/disc*, then the mass is set from the particle area (the density is assumed to be in mass/distance^2 units).
+The mass of the particle may also be kept constant if the *mass* keyword is set to *no*.
+This can be useful to account for diameter changes that do not involve mass changes, e.g., thermal expansion.

 For example, these commands would shrink the diameter of all granular particles in the "center" group from 1.0 to 0.1 in a linear fashion